sbouts/Sneaker-Monitors/index.md

-# Sneaker Monitors
+# Sneaker Monitors Documentation

-*A collection of web monitors that notify of restocks or updates on sneaker related sites through Discord Webhook*
+Here, you will find basic documentation on setting up the monitors.

+## Contents

 ## Installation